cquresphere/Update-Drivers-Win10-Powershell/README.md

 # Update-Drivers-Win10-Powershell

 Powershell Script to Update Drivers in Windows 10

 Base for this project was script from StackExchange.
 The problem was it works only on Windows 7.
 I thought it would be easy to adjust but it turns out it requires a lot of testing.

 So after testing and experimenting I get this script.

+# Edit: New update!

+Log feature added to script and handle problem with some errors.
+I added also timers.

 # This script: